svenbrill/tbeam-helium-mapper/README.md

 The Neo-6M has a dedicated GPS backup battery cell that recharges any time the Mapper is powered on.
 This helps retain the GPS state for faster time to first fix.
 If your device is new or unused for a long time, this battery is likely dead and will charge with some use.
 There's nothing to do but use the Mapper, and you should see fast GPS connections in the future.

 #### GPS Bitrate and configuration
 On the Debug/Monitoring UART console, you should also see a message reporting `GPS connected`.
-The first time you run this software on hardware that came with Mestastic or other builds, it will automatically try all common baud rates to find the Neo GPS module.
+The first time you run this software on hardware that came with Meshtastic or other builds, it will automatically try all common baud rates to find the Neo GPS module.
 Eventually it will connect, then configure the GPS for the needed NMEA Messages at 115,200 bps, then save the configuration to flash so that subsequent boot is faster.
 In any case, you should always see `GPS connected` at startup if you are watching the UART/Monitor serial data.

-This means the Mapper is receving NMEA messages at the expected bitrate, but it may not yet have a 3D position fix from the GPS.
+This means the Mapper is receiving NMEA messages at the expected bitrate, but it may not yet have a 3D position fix from the GPS.

 Note that you never need to load or run special "GPS Reset" scripts to change the GPS settings.
 This build will find and configure the GPS from any known state, including Meshtastic builds.